islamhanii/bookstore/README.md

 PHP Laravel 9.x project for bookstore website including user view and api; use authentication & authorization for four types of users (guest - user - admin - manager)

+* All users can view books and categories
+* All users expect guest can add/edit books and categories
+* only admin and manager can delete books and categories
+* manager manage others' roles and can delete thier accounts

 # Postman

 ```